rdyro/chatblade/README.md

 curl https://news.ycombinator.com/rss | chatblade given the above rss can you show me the top 3 articles about AI and their links -c 4
 ```

-The piped input is placed above the query and sent to ChatGPT.
+The piped input is placed above the query and sent to Gemini.

 <img src="assets/example3.png">